 Organisations around the world are realising that the best source of ideas generally come from the inside and are implementing programmes to capture, analyse, score and implement them.

 This is where portfolio management can help by providing a defined process.
 Obviously portfolio management is much more complex than simply capturing ideas but in this post we will focus on the ideas capturing, scoring and prioritisation aspects of portfolio management.

 Ideas can be captured in any format, but it’s worth putting together even a simple form so that there is consistency in the information being gathered.
 Make it as easy as possible to submit the ideas, for example using a simple online form or suggestion boxes around the office.

 You can choose whether to make submissions anonymous or not.
-You can also offer a prize for any ideas that are successfully implemented to encourage more submissions.
+Offering a prize for successful ideas is another good way to encourage more people to submit ideas.

 It’s worth defining the steps or process the ideas will go through and what will be done in each phase.
 For instance, the first stage is for all ideas.
 A basic analysis against metrics/indicators will filter the second stage.
 More detailed cost/benefits analysis in the third phase, etc. This will help you process ideas in a consistent manner and will also provide some useful data on how your portfolio is progressing, which is always useful.

 The indicators (or metrics) you choose to score your ideas against are probably the most important part of the process.
 You need to pick metrics that give you enough information to accurately decide if an idea should move onto the next step in the process but that aren’t too tight that they incorrectly discount good ideas.
 The last thing you need is an unbalanced portfolio.

 - Likelihood of success

 - Risk profile